CALL (561) 512 - 1742 #ownakasha

 It is my oppinion that the importance of ART in our world is paramount.
 Artists throughout the ages have always been barometers of civilization, mirrors of human nature and proof of our fleeting existence.
 Society needs to see itself in the physical expressions of art as reminders and check points ib history.
 Therefore, an Artist must be acknowledged, supported, and encouraged to develop their craft.
 It is the Artist who provokes us, persuades us, and pleases us at our core.
 And so, it is the Artist who remains diligent to preserve basic human elements through the pursuit of art.

 Since I ran scared from those wise words of what it would be like to be an ARTIST, I admit running was useless.
-Being an ARTIST in this life includes rejection, poverty, and all the dangers of self doubt and bending to mediocrity.
+Being an ARTIST in this life includes rejection, poverty, and all the dangers of self doubt plus the temptation of bending in order to sell.
 It is the Artist's collective disposition to be authentic, creative, enthusiastic, industrious, and expressive.
 It is mandatory to produce works of art to maintain the sense of self and purpose in society.
-Therefore, being a LIVING ARTIST is a life long commitment of which I am resolved to always chose to suffer for it.
+Therefore, being a LIVING ARTIST is a life long commitment of which I am resolved to always choose, and to suffer for it.